ncoghlan/misc/notes/python3/questions_and_answers.rst

 compared to the alternative of breaking C extension compatibility and having to rewrite all the string manipulation algorithms to handle a variable width internal encoding.
-Instead of anyone pursuing such a drastic change, I expect the remaining Linux integration issues for Python 3 to be resolved as we help Linux distributions like Ubuntu and Fedora migrate their system services to Python 3 (in the specific case of Fedora, that migration encompasses both the operating system installer *and* the package manager).
+Instead of anyone pursuing such a drastic change, I expect the remaining Linux integration issues for the existing module to be resolved as we help Linux distributions like Ubuntu and Fedora migrate their system services to Python 3 (in the specific case of Fedora, that migration encompasses both the operating system installer *and* the package manager).

-Still, for new runtimes invented today, particularly ones aimed primarily at new server applications running on Linux that can afford to ignore the interoperability challenges on Windows and older Linux systems using encodings other than UTF-8, using UTF-8 for their internal string representation makes a lot of sense.
-Just don't expose the raw binary representation of text data for direct manipulation in user code: present a code point based abstraction, even if it means opting out of providing O(1) indexing for arbitrary code points in a string (for runtimes that do use a variable width internal encoding, a file-like opaque token based seek/tell style API is likely to be more appropriate for random access to strings than a Python style integer based indexing API).
+Still, for new runtimes invented today, particularly ones aimed primarily at modern server applications running on Linux that can afford to ignore the interoperability challenges on Windows and older Linux systems using encodings other than UTF-8, using UTF-8 for their internal string representation makes a lot of sense.
+It's just best to avoid exposing the raw binary representation of text data for direct manipulation in user code: a Unicode code point based abstraction is much easier to work with, even if it means opting out of providing O(1) indexing for arbitrary code points in a string.
+For new languages that are specifically designed to accommodate a variable width internal encoding for text, a file-like opaque token based seek/tell style API is likely to be more appropriate for random access to strings than a Python style integer based indexing API.

 OK, that explains Unicode, but what about all the other incompatible changes?